-- In a bowl place the whole wheat flour, carob flour, cornstarch (see notes), baking powder and bitter cocoa.
+- In a bowl, place the whole wheat flour, carob flour, corn starch (see notes if you use it), baking powder and bitter cocoa.

 - In another bowl place the whole cane sugar, eggs, vanilla essence and orange zest.
 Beat until dissolved.
 Then add the sunflower oil.
 Mix.

-- Integrate the previous liquid mixture with the solids.
+- Add the previous liquid mixture to the solids.

 - Gradually add the milk or orange juice until you get a slightly sticky dough.
 If necessary, add more liquid.

 - With a kneading stick, stretch the dough, sprinkle with whole wheat flour if necessary.
-Cut sandwich cookies tops using a round cookie cutter, glass, lid, etc.
+Cut the cookies using a round cookie cutter, glass, lid, etc.

 - Place on a baking sheet previously oiled or sprayed with vegetable spray.
 Leave a free space between them.

 - Bake in a preheated oven at 180 °C / 356 °F for 8-10 minutes.
-Let cool on a rack and then fill as desired.
+Let cool on a rack and then fill to preference.